padsys/PMIdioBench/README.md

 * Source for PMIdioBench, the micro-benchmark suite proposed in Section 3
 * Source for ring buffer designs proposed in Section 6
 * Source for linkedlist designs proposed in Section 6
-* A set of scripts to reproduce idiosyncrasy, numa study, and lock-free results presented in Sections 4, 5, and 6, repectively
+* A set of scripts to reproduce idiosyncrasy, numa study, and lock-free results presented in Sections 4, 5, and 6, respectively
 * A set of scripts and data files to plot all graphs in the paper

 # Directory Layout